 If considering a private student loan to assist with covering your outstanding balance, please allow up to 4-6 weeks for processing.

-If you choose to live off-campus, in Carroll apartments or are granted permission to live off-campus, and you have an institutional need-based Community Living Grant or Community Athletic Award, you will no longer be eligible for the award and it will be cancelled.
+If you choose to live off-campus, in Carroll apartments or are granted permission to live off-campus, and you have an institutional need-based Community Living Grant or Community Athletic Award, you will no longer be eligible for the offer and it will be cancelled.
 If you choose to live at home with your parent(s), your room and board budget will be adjusted and aid may be revised.
 Students need to maintain Satisfactory Academic Progress to retain aid.

 The Higher Education Act of 1965 as amended (HEA) suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs, if the offense occurred during a period of enrollment for which the student was receiving federal student aid.